xesdoog/Billionaire-Script/README.md

    - *more options will probably be added later (call some bitches? idk)*

 ## Known Issues:
 - The jet landing process is a bit random.
 Sometimes the pilot will land without any issues, sometimes he will take forever and in some other occasions, he will crash the jet.
-This is not a *"literally unlpalayable"* type of issue since players have the option to skip the landing part.
+This is not a *"literally unplayable"* type of issue since players have the option to skip the landing part.

 ## TO DO:
 - [x] ~Improve the flight system~. ✅**Done.**